 If you've managed to stick with Ingress for a year or two now, then maybe you should show others just how committed you are.
 There's no need for anything extravagant.
 Those of you who happen to own an Android Wear device can just head over to the Play Store and give this free Ingress-integrated watchface a download.
-Then when people see it, they will be, well, just as confused as they were when they saw you hanging out by that old, abandoned record store last weekend.
 Read More

 Let's have some fun.

 If you're in the small portion of the Venn diagram where Google Ingress players and Google I/O attendees intersect, I'm about to make you very happy.
 It looks like the big G is paying quite a bit of attention to Niantic Labs' social geo-game, because every single registered attendee for Google I/O 2013 will be given an automatic invitation to Ingress, which is still in beta.
-Ingress will also be given at least some coverage in the initial I/O keynote on May 15th.
 Read More

 Just like its collection of new apps, the Play Store made a strong showing in the game department last month.
 From Ingress to Clay Jam, there were plenty of great new games to choose from in November.
 With games, as with apps, there are often too many to download and try each one.
-To that end, we've rounded up the top seven games every Android gamer will want to take a look at from November 2012.
 Read More

 If you've been paying attention to the news cycle lately, you've probably heard that Google—by way of the obscure "Niantic Labs"—released a game of some kind.
 You saw a trailer that depicted people discovering hidden energy fields within statues, landmarks, and artistic sculptures.
 You had no idea what was going on.
-You signed up for an invite anyway, because like any other weird Google product, you want in regardless of what it is.
 Read More

 We've heard very little out of Google internal team Niantic Labs.
 Before today, their sole public presence was Field Trip, a mash up of Google Now and various hyperlocal points of interest.
 The team'' latest creation, Ingress, defies description: it's a virtual reality game in which players are tasked with going to real-world locations to harness a fictional energy source.
-Also there are two "teams" and every player in the world is one one or the other.
 Read More